APeFerreira/self-hosting/wireguard/README.md

 ## Update Host Names (Optional Step)

-edit `/etc/hosts/` file to update the client names, if you wish to see the client names instead of the ip address of client devices.
+Edit `/etc/hosts/` file to update the client names, if you wish to see the client names instead of the ip address of client devices in the Pi-hole dashboard.

 `sudo nano /etc/hosts` would open the hosts file in edit mode.